Momoko Tanno, soprano/singer/actor has been teaching voice since 2000, and joined MacPhail Center for Music in 2007.

-Momoko Tanno, voice instructor, works on building strong technique in her students, emphasizing text, music interpretation, and breath energy based on The Art of Breathing to nurture a complete performer.
-Momoko describes herself as both a technician and an artist at the same time, and by tapping into these traits she encourages her students to recognize their unique gifts to reach their maximum potential.
+She works on building strong technique for each of her students, emphasizing text, musical and dramatic interpretation, and breath energy based on The Art of Breathing to nurture a complete radiant performer.
+Momoko describes herself as both a technician and an artist, and by tapping into these traits she encourages each of her students to recognize their unique gifts to reach their maximum potential.
 She brings her students a wide-array of real-world experience.

 She grew up under the tutelage of her mother who is the founder of Heinrich Schütz Chor-Tokyo (circa 1969), studied and performed in numerous concerts in Japan and in Germany for over 10 years with the vocal ensemble, singing early Renaissance and Baroque music as well as Contemporary music by Japanese composers.
 After 10 years of classical ballet training, she has turned to singing in a rock band covering American and British Rock and Pop music, and also sung in an A Cappella Jazz Vocal Quartet.
 Her opera and theater credits include Susanna in Figaro, Donna Anna in Don Juan Giovanni, Frasquita in Carmen in the Tony Award-Winning Theater de la Jeune Lune, American Repertory Theater, and Berkeley Repertory Theater, Singer and Kurogo in M. Butterfly at the Guthrie, and Ensemble in Camelot at the Chanhassen Dinner Theatres.